 - Cabbage - The best cabbage for this cabbage steaks recipe is green cabbage.
 Napa cabbage is too frilly to hold together into steaks.
 Savoy cabbage doesn't roast up as well with crisp edges.

 - Garlic - I recommend using a garlic paste.
 Its smooth texture makes it much easier to apply to the cabbage steaks.
-You can make your own or do what I do.
-I always keep Gourmet Garden Garlic Paste on hand.
+You can make your own or use Gourmet Garden Garlic Paste.
 I've tried several brands, but many brands soak the garlic paste in water, which mutes their flavor.
+Garlic butter and garlic powder are two other options for garlic (See the below Variations section.)

 - Extra virgin olive oil - or use a garlic-infused olive oil.
 Here's a recipe if you want to know how to make garlic oil.